ludei/atomic-plugins-inapps/README.md

 ###Introduction

 LDInAppService class provides an easy to use and secure in-app purchase API.
-Built-in support for local and server-side receipt validation, consumable and non-consumable purchase tracking and local products cache.
+Built-in support for local and server-side receipt validation, consumable and non-consumable purchase tracking and local product cache.
 Completed purchases are secured using Apple's keychain services and are remembered even if the user deletes the app.

 ###Setup your project